jaysoo/jaysoo.ca/_posts/2016-12-12-additional-guidelines-for-project-structure.markdown

 ## Normalizing application state

 The last guideline is to always normalize your application state.
-This makes it much more natural to work with selectors from other modules.
+This makes it much more natural to work with connected components and selectors from other modules.

 For example, the `todos` module can hold its records in an object/map.
 A map is a good structure to use here since it allows easier lookup and deletion.